alexanderchen750/fit-scanner/README.md

 # Project Overview:

-Clothing Scanner is meant to be a backend function that scans an image of clothing and returns shopping links to similar items.
-It users the Google Lens API from SerpAPI.
-It's meant to be a funciton, but it can also be demoed using streamlit
+Clothing Scanner scans an image of clothing and returns shopping links to similar items.
+It uses the Google Lens API from SerpAPI to support the scan.
+It's meant to be a backend funciton, but it can also be demoed using streamlit.

 # Setup: